 - Do not get downhearted.
 Stay focused and remember you cannot stay injured forever.
 Try to do regular aerobic exercise even if it is swimming.

-(athletes who have had a repair of the cartilage)
+This is suitable for athletes who have had a repair of their cartilage meniscus.

 Phase 1 ( 0-21 days)